NZ agriculture faring well 'but vulnerabilities remain' - Reserve Bank

 Before the outbreak became a pandemic, commodity prices for the agriculture sector were stable, allowing the sector to avoid much of the initial economic impacts, the Reserve Bank said.

-Businesses in the primary sector were also generally able to operate under Alert Levels 4 and 3, unlike many sectors of the economy.
+Businesses in the primary sector were also generally able to operate under alert levels 4 and 3, unlike many sectors of the economy.

 However, since Covid-19 became a global pandemic, the outlook had worsened somewhat.